ragsagar/resume/ragsagar.rst

 Computer Skills
 ---------------
-* Good knowledge in Python.
-* Good knowledge in Django web framework
+* Good knowledge in Python and Django web framework.
 * Experience working in Golang.
+* More than 10 years of experience in using various Gnu/Linux distros and shell.
 * Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single page apps.
 * Experience working with document oriented database MongoDB and relational database postgresql.
-* Experience in using Git version control system.
+* Expert in using Git version control system.
 * Experience in managing ec2 and vpc servers in AWS.
 * Experience in automating deployment using fabric and git
-* Experience in using Document oriented database MongoDB and postgresql.
-* Few contributions to popular django apps like django-braces, kitsune, delicius-cake etc.
+* Few contributions to popular django apps like django-braces, kitsune, delicius-cake etc and projects like gnome and kde.
-* Good knowledge in Gnu/Linux and using shell.
-* Uses vim for development.
+* Vim user.

 Awards
 ------